richarddmorey/BayesFactor/README.md

-The `BayesFactor` package enables the computation of Bayes factors in standard designs, such as one- and two- sample designs, ANOVA designs, and regression.
+`BayesFactor` is an R package enables the computation of Bayes factors in standard designs, such as one- and two- sample designs, ANOVA designs, and regression.

 ### Installing